Nihility-Shift/VCMTemplate/VCMT.DocBuilder/DefaultFiles/README_Template.md

 - ✅ Session
   - Requires the room to be marked as Mod_Session for functionality.
   - Requires the room to be marked as Mod_Session for joining.
+  - Marks the room as Mod_Session when hosting.
 - ✅ All
   - All players must have this mod installed.